cu-mkp/sandbox/docs/su21_branscum_elizabeth_final-project-medicinal.md

 | Captain William Webber’s recipe for the curing of most pains and aches (99-100) | Captain Felpes...his recipe…for stone experienced upon himself (122) |                                                                                      |                                                         |                                                |   |   |   |
 | A most excellent plaister for all kind of wounds or old sores                   | To make a water for a Squinancy (11)                                 |                                                                                      |                                                         |                                                |   |   |   |

+**Notes:**
+- _An excellent medicine for a sore breast with the ague (3)_: I’ve included this recipe in the “disease” category because it seems to refer to soreness within the chest, while the other recipes that mention a sore breast appear to refer to external pain.

 ### Medical Recipe Types in Ms. Fr.
 640
 The table below summarizes the entries by recipe types, listing the entry's heading followed by its folio number in parentheses.